meosch/docker-gen/dnsmasq-configuration/dnsmasq_with_network-manager_for_docker.md

 ## The Issue
 I have not found a way to override the hardcoded **--listen-address=127.0.1.1** that Network Manager sends to dnsmasq.
 This means that all other IP addresses that you want dnsmasq to listen on must be specifically given in the configuration.

-Using the alternative wrapper methody it is possible to use a configuration without any **--listen-address=** line and have dnsmasq listen on all IP adresses.
+Using the alternative wrapper method it is possible to use a configuration without any **--listen-address=** line and have dnsmasq listen on all IP adresses.

 ## Almost defalut docker0 interface IP address
 I have included in the configuration file the line: